By Jim Grey (about)

 Sometimes a company pushes you out:

 You struggle to get behind major changes.
 Companies regularly adjust course, sometimes dramatically.
 When it happens, can you get behind the new direction?
 If you don’t think the new strategies will work, or if you find some of them to rest in a moral gray area, make your concerns known.
-But if things don’t change, you should probably find a different company where you can be all in.
+But if things don’t change, or if you just don’t want to be a part of those changes, you should probably find a different company where you can be all in.

 You are constantly frustrated with the way you have to work.
 If you’re comfortable in a high-process environment, low-process environments will feel too chaotic for you.
 If you enjoy high autonomy and low structure, you’ll feel strangled in a company with rigid hierarchy and lots of rules to follow.
 Or if you are highly competitive, an environment that values close collaboration and shared success will drive you nuts.
 Try to adapt to the environment, to grow through your limitations, and to influence change where you think things can be made better.
 But if you constantly have to be someone you’re not, find a company where you can be you.